linode/docs/docs/guides/websites/lms/install-canvas-lms-on-ubuntu-2204/index.md

 - 150GB of available hard drive space
 - 8GB of RAM
-- Quad-core CPU
+- Four core CPU

-The following sections help you install the products you need before you can clone and install Canvas.
-Here is a quick list of the products and versions used for this guide:
+The following sections help you install the software you need before you can clone and install Canvas.
+Here is a quick list of the software and versions used for this guide:

 - Ruby [version 2.7 minimum](https://github.com/instructure/canvas-lms/wiki/Quick-Start#dependency-installation), version 3.0 and above are untested
-- Apache version 2.4.52 was used for this guide
+- Apache version 2.4.52
-- Passenger version 6.0.10 was used for this guide
+- Passenger version 6.0.10
 - Git version 2.34.1
 - PostgreSQL [version 12 minimum](https://github.com/instructure/canvas-lms/wiki/Quick-Start#debianubuntu), version 14.4 used for guide
-- Node.js version v16.16.0 was used for this guide, the old 10.19 version won’t work
+- Node.js version v16.16.0, version 10.19 version does not work
-- (Optional) Redis version 2.6 minimum, version 6.0.16 used for guide
+- (Optional) Redis version 6.0.16

-You may have one or more of these products installed.
-To verify installation, type the name of the product followed by `--version`, such as `git --version`, and press **Enter**.
+You may have one or more of these software installed.
+To verify installation, type the name of the software followed by `--version`, such as `git --version`, and press **Enter**.
 Some products, such as Node.js, use `-v` in place of `--version`.
 If the version you have installed is equal to or higher than the version used for the guide, then you don’t need to perform another installation.
-If you have an older product version, update it.
+If you have an older software version, update it.

 You also need to install an email application.
 Canvas uses this email service to send notifications to users.
 There are numerous email server options and the one you choose depends on how you want to configure email for your server.
 One option is to use a third-party mail service such as [Mailgun](https://www.mailgun.com/).
 Another option is to install and configure a local email server using a product combination like [Postfix, Dovecot, and MySQL](/docs/guides/email-with-postfix-dovecot-and-mysql/).
 You can also use an existing email server that you already have in place.
 You need to know email essentials like the email domain, the username and password for an email account, and the address of the Simple Mail Transfer Protocol (SMTP) server for this guide.